Annamarie2019/ExampleDApps/README.md

 To test and deploy each example, choose `local` or `testnet` and run the code with any of its optional params.

 Note: You may see folders in this repo that are not described below.
-They are either placeholders for ideas for the future, such as the `temp` folder, or they are dapps in progress and a description will come when they're finished.
+They are either placeholders for ideas for the future, such as the `temp` folder, or they are dApps in progress and a description will come when they're finished.

 ### Call contract